-One last issue to consider is whether to provide similar benefits to employees outside of San Francisco in order to ease the burden of administration.
+overed Employers that did not as of January 19, 2009, have a QTFB program should target implementation as soon as possible for Ordinance purposes.
 The Ordinance singles out employees working in San Francisco not only to receive a commuting subsidiary not required under the IRC, but also to receive benefits that an employer may not be providing outside of San Francisco.
-Will parity considerations force employers to provide San Francisco-like options to workers outside of San Francisco?
+Any Covered Employer who has not implemented the Ordinance may wish to consider providing San Francisco-like options to workers outside of San Francisco, as a parity consideration.